Parts of Speech-Grounded Subspaces in Vision-Language Models: Conclusion

 In this paper, we have proposed a method for learning geometry-aware subspaces in CLIP's vision-language space that disentangle the modes of visual variation in representations of both images and text.
 To achieve this, we used the semantic relationship between parts of speech in natural language and specific visual modes of variation.
 We demonstrated the disentanglement qualitatively with a text-to-image model, showcasing the model's ability to remove visual imitation of artists' styles from synthetic images.
 Class invariance metrics and zero-shot classification results further validated the disentanglement quantitatively.

 \paragraph{Limitations} \looseness-1A common drawback of subspace learning approaches is choosing a good number of dimensions $k$.
 Our method inherits this limitation, and one must choose the appropriate value for the specific task.
 Despite this, the closed-form eigensolution means only a single fast computation is needed, and any desired number of eigenvectors can be used at test-time.
-Whilst the model has wide application for both generative and discriminative tasks, it is not able to perfectly separate the modes of variation for every possible image and text prompt.
+Although the recovered subspaces show wide applicability in downstream tasks, they are not able to perfectly separate the modes of variation for every possible image and text prompt.
+Additionally, the PoS supervision can not help address polysemy \textit{within} a particular part of speech (such as disambiguating between the bird/machine meanings of the word `crane').
+This further alludes to the promise of the custom subspaces in being able to target more specific visual concepts.
+Finally, often even minor changes to text-to-image models' text input or its representation produces very different output images \cite{hertz2022prompttoprompt}.
+As can be seen from our results, the subspace projection of the entire text representation similarly does not guarantee the preservation of the structure of the images generated from the `original' prompts.